• Skip to primary navigation

 Ingredients

-• 1 medium onion - thinly sliced and separated into two rings
+• 1 medium onion - thinly sliced and separated into rings

-• 1/2 cup sweet green bell pepper - chopped
+• 1 sweet green bell pepper - chopped

-• 8 oz fat free Italian salad dressing
+• 2 cups fat free Italian salad dressing

 • Clean the tops of canned food items before opening them.